 Project Notebook #2: Expanding a Contemporary Home on a Wide Open Property

 A lot of homeowners dream of building on a large rural property with plenty of space to spread out, with no restrictions on what to build or where to build it.
+That’s what first attracted the owner of this contemporary house to the property.

 From an Architect’s perspective, though, that’s both a blessing and a curse.
 A blessing for the same reasons as the homeowner’s, and a curse because unlimited freedom – the proverbial “blank page” – can make it harder to get the design process underway.
 Where to start?